 In a nutshell, think of all-wheel drive as similar to the part-time four-wheel drive system we just described, except for cars and some crossovers.
 Note also that it’s completely automated.
 With all-wheel drive, the system is constantly active and needs no activation or input from the driver to work.
-However, most newer all-wheel-drive vehicles send power to a primary axle, either the front or the rear, and sends power away from the slipping wheels when it detects a loss of traction.
+Most newer all-wheel-drive vehicles, however, send power to a primary axle, either the front or the rear, and send power away from the slipping wheels when they detect a loss of traction.

 Remember Subaru’s classic slogan?
 “Transferring power from the wheels that slip to the wheels that grip.”
 That’s the system in a nutshell.
 Some constantly send power to both axles and adjust power delivery according to which wheel loses or maintains traction.

 All-wheel drive is becoming increasingly common in performance applications.
 The Mercedes-AMG E63 is a perfect example.
 It is now sold only in AWD in the United States because its 600-plus-horsepower output can overwhelm the rear wheels if they try transferring it to the pavement on their own.
 Even when we aren’t talking about tire-scorching performance cars, splitting power evenly means added stability in all types of weather.

 All-wheel drive does have some clear advantages over 4WD.

 AWD isn’t quite as robust as 4WD, and it can’t match the acute power delivery necessary for low-speed off-roading like rock crawling.
 The maintenance and complexity of these systems can also get extraordinarily expensive, but ensuring they function as intended is crucial to your safety.